moderntribe/moose/docs/composer.md

 # Composer

 Composer is configured to manage PHP dependencies.
-There are also a number of composer scripts set up to assist with day-today PHP development.
+There are also a number of composer scripts set up to assist with day-to-day PHP development.

 > [!WARNING]
 > Running composer commands directly on your local machine will cause conflicts if your locally installed version of
 > PHP is different from the version required in `composer.json`.
 Always be sure you have the correct version of php
-> installed locally or run composer commands from within the Lando environment by prefixing them with `lando ...`.
+> installed locally or run composer commands from within the Lando environment by prefixing them with `lando ...` such
-> For example: `lando composer install`.
+> as: `lando composer install`.

 ## Composer Scripts

 * `composer create-auth` - Create or update the auth.json file for Composer via 1Password CLI.
+(Cannot be run within a Lando container.)
 * `composer copy-local-configs` - Creates the `local-config.php` and `local-config.json` files from the respective
   sample file.
 * `composer install-wordpress` - Runs the WP CLI command to download and install WordPress core.
 To change the WordPress